ezsystems/ezpublish-legacy/doc/features/4.7/cluster_events.md

 - `cluster/storeMetadata` - **Notification**.
   The metadata array is passed as argument.

+- `cluster/storeFile` - **Notification**.
+  The file path, datatype and scope are passed as arguments.

 - `cluster/loadMetadata` - **Filter**.
   File path we need metadata from is passed as argument.
   Must return an the metadata array or false.